shareloqs/MPSDynamics/docs/src/examples/anderson-model.md

 and with this we are ready to construct the Hamiltonian MPO and specify the initial state, which will obviously differ depending on the chosen geometry.

 #### Double chain geometry
-The Hamiltonian is defined using the `tightbinding_mpo` function, which takes as an input the number of modes of each chain `N`, the defect's energy `ϵd`, and the chain coefficients of the first `chainparams1` and second `chainparams2` chain.
+The Hamiltonian is defined using the [`MPSDynamics.tightbinding_mpo`](@ref) function, which takes as an input the number of modes of each chain `N`, the defect's energy `ϵd`, and the chain coefficients of the first `chainparams1` and second `chainparams2` chain.
 The MPS for the initial state is a factorized state made of: N filled states, a filled impurity, and N empty states.
 ```julia
 H = tightbinding_mpo(N, ϵd, chainparams1, chainparams2)